joeflynt1/Proof_of_Work/DailyJournal.md

 - finished Advent of Code day 2 in python
 - Looked into ZTM
 - Started Advent of Code day 3 python

+December 3, 2021

+# Accomplished

+- finished Advent of Code day 2 in python